 Bizom’s data shows no fall in the performance of categories.
 Consumption rates are following the summer trends for product categories like beverages.
 Categories that performed well during this period continue to do so.
 There seems to be little fear and paranoia among consumers, which was evident last year.
 The kirana stores, convenience stores and supermarkets are happy to comply with the unabated demand.

-Stores are also open due to the government’s more nuanced approach in dealing with the second wave of the COVID-19.
+Stores are also open due to the government’s more nuanced approach to dealing with the second wave of COVID-19.
 They haven’t initiated drastic measures to contain the spread of the virus, unlike last year.